pjsmeinema/vue-simple-forms/README.md

   },
   methods: {
     submit () {
+      this.loginForm.resetErrors()

-      // Get data and do whatever you want... console.log(this.form.data)
+      // Get data and do whatever you want. console.log(this.form.data)

-      // Or set an error if necessary... this.form.fields.email.error = 'Invalid email address'

-      // Or let vue-simple-forms help you setting your errors, based on an Ajax/Axios call... this.form.setErrors(response)
     }
   }
 }